anlthms/neon-old/doc/source/using_framework.rst

 Finding good hyperparameters for deep networks is quite tedious to do manually and can be greatly accelerated by performing automated hyperparameter tuning.
-To this end, third-party hyperparameter optimization packages can be integrated with neon.
+To this end, third-party hyperparameter optimization packages can be integrated with our framework.
 We currently offer support for Spearmint, available as a fork at https://github.com/ursk/spearmint/.
 The package depends on google protobuf and scipy and uses the flask webserver for visualizing results.